What is First-Class Mail®?

 |Printer Friendly »|

-First-Class Mail is the most widely used and affordable way to send standard business communications through USPS.
+First-Class Mail is the most widely used and affordable way to send standard business communications through the USPS®.
 Those communications could be invoices, bills, statements, letters, postcards, large envelopes, and even small packages up to 15.99 ounces*.
-First-Class Mail delivery time typically takes between 2 to 3 days to destinations in the United States.
+First-Class Mail delivery time is typically between 2 to 3 days to destinations in the United States.
 So what makes this mail type “first-class”?
 Well, let’s start with the price.
 The cost to send First-Class Mail remains the same, regardless of destination.

 What qualifies as First-Class Mail®?

 The USPS® groups all mail into different services, called “classes.”
 Each class of mail has its own features, service levels, postage prices and presort requirements.
 To qualify as First-Class Mail your item must meet size dimensions and weight restrictions (see those rates below).
 Envelopes that can’t be sent through USPS automated machines have a $0.20 surcharge, which has a lot to do with the shape of the envelope.
 First-Class Mail is for standard-sized envelopes, postcards, and envelopes (also called “flats”).

 To qualify as First-Class Mail your item must meet the size dimensions and weight restrictions listed below.
 Envelopes that can’t be sent through USPS automated machines have a $0.20 surcharge, which has a lot to do with the shape of the envelope.
 When sending First-Class Mail, you can also include additional features like Certified Mail.
 That gives you the option of acquiring signature confirmation and USPS tracking, but only for small packages.

 What can you send through First-Class Mail® and what are the rates?

 Here’s a breakdown of all the costs associated with standard First-Class Mail:

 |Mail Item||Width||Length||Weight||First Class Rate - 1 oz.|